Leave Policy in the Philippines – An Overview

 Conclusion

+The leave policy in the Philippines includes paid and unpaid leave types like SIL, maternity, paternity, solo parent leave, and more.
 Understanding the leave policy in the Philippines is essential for both employers and employees to ensure compliance with labor laws and promote a balanced work-life environment.
 While some leaves are mandated by law, others depend on company policy.

 As the Philippines continues to evolve its labor laws, staying informed about these changes is crucial for everyone in the workforce.